 Hard cheeses like Parmesan, Pecorino, Cheddar (older cheddars are also considered hard cheese) and double Gloucester can have a pungent yet slightly sweet nutty flavour.
 Parmesan and Pecorino also have a reasonably high salt content.

-These are all cheeses that suit big flavoured red wines.
-Try with big Australian Shiraz or sweet fortified wines such as Ports (Tawny, Ruby, Vintage and Late Bottled Vintage) and Australian Liqueur Tokay and Liqueur Muscat fortified wines.
+For something a bit different, try with a big Australian Shiraz or sweet fortified wines such as Ports (Tawny, Ruby, Vintage and Late Bottled Vintage) and Australian Liqueur Tokay and Liqueur Muscat fortified wines.

 With these cheeses the wine needs to be matched to the flavour and intensity of the food dish.
-Full bodied white wines such as Chardonnay, Pinot Gris, Viognier as well as lighter reds such as Pinot Noir and even a younger lighter styled Merlot will work here.
+Full bodied white wines such as Chardonnay, Pinot Gris, Viognier as well as lighter reds such as like a younger, lighter styled Merlot will work here too.